 LIBOR risk.
-The Trust's interest payment obligations and financing terms may be based on floating rates, such as the London Interbank Offered Rate ("LIBOR").
-In July of 2017, the head of the UK Financial Conduct Authority ("FCA") announced a desire to phase out the use of LIBOR by the end of 2021.
-Most LIBOR settings are no longer published as of December 31, 2021.
-Overnight and 12-month U.S. dollar LIBOR settings permanently ceased after publication on June 30, 2021.
-1-, 3- and 6-month U.S. dollar LIBOR settings will continue to be published using a synthetic methodology until September 2024.
+Certain London Interbank Offered Rates ("LIBORs") were generally phased out by the end of 2021, and some regulated entities have ceased to enter into new LIBOR-based contracts beginning January 1, 2022.
+The 1-, 3- and 6-month U.S. dollar LIBOR settings will continue to be published using a synthetic methodology until September 2024.
 Neither the effect of the LIBOR transition process nor its ultimate success can yet be known.
 Although the transition away from LIBOR has become increasingly well-defined, any potential effects of the transition away from LIBOR and other benchmark rates on financial markets, a fund or the financial instruments in which a fund invests can be difficult to ascertain.
 Not all existing LIBOR-based instruments may have alternative rate-setting provisions and there remains uncertainty regarding the willingness and ability of issuers to add alternative rate-setting provisions in certain existing instruments.
 Global regulators have advised market participants to cease entering into new contracts using LIBOR as a reference rate, and it is possible that investments in LIBOR-based instruments could invite regulatory scrutiny.
 In addition, a liquid market for newly-issued instruments that use a reference rate other than LIBOR still may be developing.
 All of the aforementioned may adversely affect the Trust's performance or NAV.